 For a severe low blood sugar, injected glucagon is the best treatment.
 Glucagon, a hormone made by the alpha cells in the pancreas, rapidly raises the blood sugar by triggering a release of glucose from glycogen stores in the liver.
 Injected glucagon is the fastest way to raise a low blood sugar, but it requires that an injection be given by someone who has been trained to mix and inject it at the time it is needed.

 When someone with diabetes resists treatment, becomes unconscious, or has seizures due to hypoglycemia, glucagon can be injected by another person to rapidly raise the blood sugar.
 It is also handy for self-injection when someone with diabetes is ill or nauseated and cannot eat to correct a low blood sugar.

 Glucagon kits are available by prescription and should be kept at home by everyone who uses insulin.
 The kit can be stored at room temperature or in the refrigerator and is stable for several years after purchase.
 Dating should be checked periodically to ensure potency.
 Instructions on how to prepare and inject glucagon should be provided to the person who has diabetes and to the person who is likely to be giving the injection.
 A diabetes educator, trained nurse, or pharmacist can show how to inject glucagon.

 The typical dose in a glucagon kit is 1 milligram, which is sufficient to dose a 200 lb. person.
 A full dose may cause nausea in a child or small adult and is often more than is needed for those who weigh less than 150 lbs.
-One half a dose may be all that’s required, or you can calculate 10 percent of a full dose for each 20 pounds of weight.
+One half a dose may be all that’s required, or you can calculate 10 percent of a full dose for every 20 pounds of weight.
 If the blood sugar hasn’t risen in ten to fifteen minutes after the injection, the other half dose can always be given.
-Call for emergency services if the person hasn’t shown noticeable improvement within 15 minutes.
+Call for emergency services if the person hasn’t shown a noticeable improvement within 15 minutes.